Ferrum-Citadel/DiseaseMonitor/README.md

 **To delete binaries and executable: make clean**

-Returns results from queries applies on a file with patient data in the form of: PatiendID firstName lastName disease country admission-date release-date
+Returns results from queries applied on a file with patient data in the form of: PatiendID firstName lastName disease country admission-date release-date
 Examples:

   889 Mary Smith COVID-2019 China 25-1-2019 27-1-2019